fyrox-book/fyrox-book.github.io/src/fyrox/tutorials/platformer/part1.md

 ![editor_step3](editor_step3.png)

 As the last step of world editing, let's add some dynamic objects, like boxes.
 Pick some random ground block, select its rigid body, and clone it.
-The switch body type of the copy to `Dynamic`.
+Switch body type of the copy to `Dynamic`.
 Now change its sprite texture to a box (drag'n'drop `data/objects/Crate.png` to
 `Texture` field) and clone the box a few times, you should get something like this:

 ![editor_step4](editor_step4.png)